aerobase/aerobase-android-sdk/README.md

 ## Development

-If you would like to help develop AeroGear you can join our [developer's mailing list](https://groups.google.com/forum/#!forum/aerogear), join #aerogear on Freenode, or shout at us on Twitter @aerogears.
+If you would like to help develop Aerobase you can join our [developer's mailing list](https://groups.google.com/forum/#!forum/aerobase) or shout at us on Twitter @aerobaseOrg.

 Also takes some time and skim the [contributor guide](CONTRIBUTING.md)